Last Updated on September 27, 2022

 Read More: Christmas in North Carolina

-Entrance to the park is free, but entry to the actual home requires a guided tour.
-Sandburg Home guided tour fees are the following:
+Entrance to the park is free, but entry to the actual house requires a guided tour.
+Carl Sandburg Home guided tours are free, except for a $1 processing fee.

 Reservations are recommended since tours fill up fast.
 Reserving in advance lets you pick your preferred tour time.